ssiwan/CDT-PQVP-0118-WATI/README.md

 -Code Coverage by automated testing: Coverage is 100% for pure PHP plugIns.
 Other hybrid PlugIns are unit tested manually thoroughly.
 [Gravitate Tester PlugIn]
 - Bug fix cycle duration: A bug, when Identified will be resolved in few hours not more than a day.
 Functionality or feature enhancement can take from 1 to 3 days.
 [Kanban]
 - New Feature duration: New features will be configured using available open-source tools instead of coding from scratch.
 New functionality to code, can be developed in short sprints of few weeks duration.
 [Kanban]
-- Frequency of builds: Build during development phase are created daily.
+- Builds Frequency: Build during development phase are created daily.
 [Jenkins]
-- Test tools Usage: Jenkins CI/CD Plug-In tools are used to testing.
+- Test-tools Usage: Jenkins CI/CD Plug-In tools are used to testing.
 [Gravitate Tester]
 - Deployment automation or continuous integration tools: Jenkins has been used to continuous integration.
 [Jenkins]
 - Estimated maximum number of concurrent users: No limit, system will scale as per the need.
 [SEO Metrics]
 - Simultaneous users: Simultaneous User testing is validated through plug-ins.
 [Google PageSpeed Insights, SEO Metrics]
 - Service performance during exceeded target usage volume: Users will get graceful timeout message as response.
-- Scaling strategy on sudden demand increase: System will proportionately use resources for optimum performance.
+- Scaling strategy on sudden demand increase: System resources configurable for optimum performance.

 *Play-11*
 - User notification of collection of personal data: Users configuration module collects basic user demographics.
 User acceptance is mandatory before storing details.
-[Users Forms]
+[Users Forms, AIPlugIns]
 - Collection of Information: The user data is just the minimum required to maintain user account and it is highly confidential.
 [Users Forms]
-- User access to correct, delete, or remove personal information:Only administrator and User himself have the access to information for correction or modification.
+- User access to personal information:Only administrator and User himself have the access to information for correction or modification.
 User deletion can be done only by Admin.
 [Users List]
 - Personal information security: No personal information will be shared with other services, people, or partners.
 [Users Forms]
 - Security Vulnerability Testing: Security testing, firewall port monitoring is done through a plug-In and also using Anti-Virus.
 [Wordfence Security – Firewall & Malware PlugIn]
 - Reporting a security issue: Through an eMail to the contact person, user can report a security issue.
 [WPForms]

 *Play-12*
-- Key metrics for the service: Number of users, operations, duration of usage are some of the important metrics out of all SEO metrics which are captured.
+- Key metrics for the service: Number of users, operations, duration of usage are some of the important metrics out of all SEO metrics captured.
 [Google Analytics PlugIn]
 - Performance of Metrics over the life of the service: The metrics are collected over the life of service across all operations and users.
 - System monitoring tools: The product is in-built with SEO tools which monitor the metrics.
 General server operations are measurable through OS standard tools for memory, CPU cycle, stack, heap etc.,
 - Targeted average service response time in seconds: The response time duration is dependent based on load, but within required limits.
 - Average response time and percentile breakdown: The response time duration is variable and dependent on load.
 - Service Started Versus Failed Status: System SEO Metrics shows the number of failed transactions.
 - Service’s monthly uptime target: 99.99 is our monthly uptime target.
-- Service’s monthly uptime -- Including/Excluding scheduled maintenance: 99.99% uptime in either case with or without maintenance window.
+- Service’s monthly uptime all inclusive: 99.99% uptime in either case with or without maintenance window.
 - Automated alerts on incidents: Email alerts when a service goes down for some reason [PowerShell script, cloud notification]
 - Post incident report process: We look through the Log and Metrics to assess problem condition to determine the resolution.
-- Tools to measure user behavior: Intelligent plugins constantly learn to improve on user behavior.
+- User behavior: Intelligent plugins constantly learn to improve on user behavior.
-- Tools or technologies are used for A/B testing: Web app automated testing will be used using open source technologies to determine performance of one-webpage over the other.
+- A/B testing: Web app automated testing will be used using open source technologies to determine performance of one-webpage over the other.
 - Customer Satisfaction: Through customer feedback of issues, customer satisfaction is measured.
 [WPForms]

 *Play-13*
-- Collection of user feedback for bugs and issues: Administrator can configure an opensource PlugIn of choice which can allow users to log defects and track status.
+- Collection of user feedback for bugs and issues: Administrator can configure an opensource PlugIn of choice to allow users to log defects and track status.
 [WPForms ]
 - API capabilities, uses and documentation: All the data commit and retrieve operations can be done through REST API and swagger/OpenAPI documentation has the details.
 [Embed Swagger PlugIn]
-- Is the codebase not released under an open source license: Entire Code is Open-Source and unobfuscated.
+- Codebase release under open source license: Entire Code is Open-Source and unobfuscated.
-- Available open source components to the public: All the components are opensource off-shelf plug-play Javascript/PHP modules.
+- Public open source components: All the components are opensource off-shelf plug-play Javascript/PHP modules.
-- Datasets made available to the public: The tool is not dependent on any data sets, so does not include any datasets.
+- Public Datasets: The tool is not dependent on any data sets, so does not include any datasets.

 **c.
 Technical Approach Requirement Checklist:**